GLOBAL MARKETS-Shares gain on US jobs data, euro rises after ECB

 Prices for U.S. Treasuries slid as a second straight day of better-than-expected labor market data boosted appetite for riskier assets.

-Oil hovered near break-even at about $111 a barrel as the ECB gave no strong hint about monetary policy easing in the months ahead and on the better-than-expected U.S. jobs data.
+Oil rebounded above $111 a barrel as the ECB gave no strong hint about monetary policy easing in the months ahead and on the better-than-expected jobs data.

+The ECB and the Bank of England kept interest rates on hold, as expected.
+Better-than-forecast U.S. jobs data suggested a pick-up in the labor market recovery and economic growth.

 April 11 The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.